2025 RGME Autumn Colloquium on Fragments

 [Your Name Here]

 [First posted on 5 January 2025, with updates.
-Now revised on 20 June 2025, 20 August 2025, and 5 September 2025, with changes in plan, co-sponsorship, host, and venue.]
+Now revised on 20 June 2025, 20 August 2025, 5 September 2025, and 29 October 2025, with changes in plan, co-sponsorship, host, and venues.]

 Venue: In-Person, Hybrid, and Online

-The Colloquium goes forward in online format, as planned from the beginning, with an in-person/hybrid component.
+After an imposed change in venue from our initial plans, the Colloquium goes forward in online format, as planned from the beginning, with an in-person/hybrid component.
 Its dates remain the same, from Friday to Sunday 21–23 November.
-Changes in planning allow us to turn to a new host, for which we give thanks.
+The changes allow us to turn to a new host, for which we give thanks.
 For the earlier version, see

-Online sessions will take place on Saturday and Sunday.
-On Friday afternoon, our Associate Eric White, Curator of Rare Books, will hold a set of Workshops on Fragments at Special Collections at Firestone Library of the Princeton University Library.
-These workshops return to a tradition of the RGME in some Symposia at Princeton University, before the Covid Pandemic.
+On Friday afternoon, our Associate Eric White, Curator of Rare Books, will hold a special set of Workshops on Fragments at Princeton in Special Collections at Firestone Library of the Princeton University Library.
+These workshops and reports on original materials return to a tradition of the RGME with Symposia and other events at Princeton University, before the Covid Pandemic.
+For example:

 Plan